Skip to product information

 Fang people, early 20th century, Cameroon or Northern Gabon, Central Africa

-Magnificent male ancestor figure carved from a single piece of wood.
 Good condition.
-Age-related heavy wear and handling over many years.
-Light old wood with worm holes.
-Lovely encrusted patina.
-Fractures, chip and cracks.
-Size approx. 41,0cm x 10,8cm x 9,4cm. (excluding the modern stand).
+Age-related heavy wear and extensive handling over many years.
+Light, old corroded wood with wormholes, fractures, chips, and cracks.
+Lovely encrusted patina throughout.
+Size approx. 41,0cm x 10,8cm x 9,4cm (excluding the modern stand).

 Provenance: Finnish private collection